Autism Awareness Month

 • One-sided conversations without needing a response

-Of course, ASD is unique in every person, and no two people have the exact same symptoms.
+Of course, ASD is unique in every person, and no two autistic people will be the same.

-Inclusion and acceptance of autism spectrum disorders are just as important as educating the community and bringing awareness to autism.
+Inclusion and acceptance of autistic people are just as important as increasing understanding and awareness of Autism Spectrum Disorder.

-• In 1972, the Autism Society launched the first annual National Autistic Children’s week, but it wasn’t until 2007 that the official Autism Awareness Day was declared to fall on April 2nd by the United Nations General Assembly.
+• In 1972, the Autism Society launched the first annual National Autistic Children’s Week, but it wasn’t until 2007 that the United Nations General Assembly declared April 2nd the official Autism Awareness Day.

 • If you’re wondering what the color for Autism Awareness Month is, it’s blue.
 It’s also the official color for the “Light It Up Blue” campaign.
 However, many people choose to wear other bright colors to help promote this month as well.

-However, while it is important to have a month dedicated to raising awareness about autism, we don’t believe that autism awareness should be limited to a single month – it’s something that should happen every day.
+While it is important to have a month dedicated to raising awareness about autism, we don’t believe that autism acceptance should be limited to a single month — it’s something that should be practiced daily.
+If you would like to raise awareness about autism everyday, here are some actions you can take.

 Educate yourself